Orientation for outgoing BSc students

 Certain destinations have higher Bachelor 1 GPA requirements than others, so you should closely review these specific requirements before completing your application.
 This GPA prerequisite which applies to certain destinations represents the only influence that a student’s GPA has on the exchange selection process.
 Please have a look at the overview under the section “Partner Schools BSc” which indicates the minimum weighted average grade of Bachelor 1 you need in order to make a fair chance during the selection procedure.

-- not include generic terms such as “high rankings” and “great location”, try to avoid using these;
+When answering the questions, please do not include generic terms such as “high rankings” and “great location”, try to avoid using these.

 - How will your selected destinations/schools support your personal, academical and professional goals?